-PatchWrx is an offshoot of the ATUM work in tracing using microcode [ASH86], and work with binary translation [SCK+93].
+PatchWrx is an offshoot of work with binary translation [SCK+93], and of the ATUM work in tracing using microcode [ASH86].
 Our approach is similar to other inline tracing efforts, but differs significantly in at least one dimension.
 Most published studies are of user code only [EKKL90, LB94], or are done on a single processor [BKW90, CB93], or require rebuilding source code [SJF92], or trace only cache misses, not all instructions [CHRG95, TGH92].
 None use Windows NT.
 The excellent Shade paper [CK94] summarizes about thirty previous tools.
-Using that paper's classification, Patch-Wrx, like ATUM, traces executables, user and system code, multiple domains, multiple processors, signals, dynamic linking, and bugs, with performance similar to Shade.
+Using that paper's classification, PatchWrx, like ATUM, traces executables, user and system code, multiple domains, multiple processors, signals, dynamic linking, and bugs, with performance similar to Shade.